 Although it’s possible to purchase cordless plunge saws, we recommend the peace of mind provided by mains-powered hardware.
 Mains power is still the dominant method of powering plunge saws, as even the lithium-ion batteries supplied with high-end cordless devices tend to have a limited running time.

 It’s also worth noting that these machines are heavy objects, so you don’t want to add any extra bulk.
-A typical cordless plunge saw will tip the scales at five kilos without a battery.
+A cordless plunge saw will tip the scales at five kilos without a battery.

 Do I Need a Plunge Saw?